Find Grad Schools

 48 Yearly Graduations

 Indiana University - Bloomington is the 12th most popular school in the nation for students seeking a master's degree in conservation.
 Roughly 43,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,312 per year, while in-state graduate students, on average, pay $10,133 per year.
+The average in-state tuition for full-time undergraduates is $10,012 per year, while in-state graduate students, on average, pay $10,033 per year.
 During the most recent year for which we have data, 48 people received their master's degree in conservation from IU Bloomington.
-Of these students, 44% were women and 2% were members of underrepresented racial-ethnic groups.
-Those who complete their master's degree in conservation at Indiana University - Bloomington make a median salary of 55,058.
+About 69% of this group were women, and 11% were students from an underrepresented racial-ethnic group.

 #12